jjhesk/ToolBarLib/README.md

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-ToolBarLib-brightgreen.svg?style=flat)][4]
 [![Download](https://api.bintray.com/packages/jjhesk/maven/advancedtoolbar/images/download.svg) ][5]

-Android ActionBar Advanced Support Library for APIv22,v21,v19.
+Android ActionBar Advanced Support Library for API v23, v22, v21, v19.
 This library gives a better hand to handle all sorts of interactions on the toolbar.
 There are various built-in API and methods to speed up the development and design requirements and implemenations.
 There are fundamental design patterns are ready to be explored.
 The features listed as below:

 - automatic show and hide softkeyboard
 - social bar for sharing content implementation